Unicorn Whale Narwhal – 23 Epic Narwhal Facts

 Narwhals do not have much of teeth in their mouth; only the gigantic tusk and the second canine tooth, which does not normally grow through their lip.
 So, narwhals would have a difficult time biting their food.

-Instead, they swim towards the prey, and suck it in their mouth.
+Instead, they swim toward the prey and suck it in their mouth.
 Then, they just swallow the fish whole.

 8. Are Narwhals Social Animals?